 It might not feel bad to be cut by a knife or hit your head on the corner of the table.

-But, it can feel mind-blowingly great to be lightly spanked, bitten, or scratched with nails.
+But it can feel mind-blowingly great to be lightly spanked, bitten, or scratched with nails.
+Cock and ball torture toys provide this kind of ‘pleasure-pain’.

-Now, if you’re the dominant one who has sadistic tendencies, you might not want to hurt your partner with knives or by humiliating them, but there is something you can still do.
+Now, if you’re the dominant one who has sadistic tendencies, you might not want to hurt your partner with knives or humiliate them, but there is something you can still do.

 It doesn’t involve any hurtful physical things, just some mental sex torture!